-But we are in a time of serious crisis.
-We must turn over a new leaf and go beyond our present levels of chesed.
-We must make that extra effort and reach beyond ourselves.
+e are in a time of serious crisis and must go beyond our present levels of chesed.

 It’s been a rough few weeks.
 It began with the news of a heinous crime just blocks from where I live on Manhatan’s Upper West Side: a nanny viciously took the lives of her two young charges.
 Hurricane Sandy came next, contributing additional loss of life and financial devastation of a magnitude never before experienced by our East Coast brethren.

 I have not done this before.
 I have never memorialized two of the closest people to me in one article.
 I gave it a lot of thought, and it is not just because they died within hours of each other two years ago that I decided to do this.
 It is also because there was a tremendous connection between them, and as I thought of each one I was overwhelmed by the similarities.

 Usually, when I begin a speech, I start with something interesting, lighthearted or funny - to get your attention and lead into the speech itself.
 Permit me to deviate from that this week, because there is nothing funny, lighthearted or interesting about what so many of us are experiencing, and if not us, than our friends, loved ones and neighbors, and if not them, than people a few miles away from us in Long Beach or Far Rockaway who have lost everything to 14 foot waves, or a little farther away where helpless Senior Citizens are living without water or power in high rises on the Lower East Side.

 "And the servant said to him…" (Genesis 24:5).
 The biblical portion of Chayei Sarah comprises two chapters in the Book of Genesis.
 The first (chapter 23) deals with the death and burial of Sarah and the second (chapter 24) deals with the selection of a suitable wife for Isaac.

 There it was, a backyard full of my basement furniture, and bags and bags of waterlogged papers.